Wednesday November 13, 2019

 You can look at grandiose examples of landscape design like Central Park in Manhattan, which was the first urban park design installation done in America.
 The same principles used to create this sprawling and scenic landmark are used when designing smaller-scale residential gardens and commercial landscapes as well.

-For the modern-day home or business, the goal for designers is to create a personal, sustainable, and visually appealing creation that is not only in keeping with the style and preferences of the homeowner or property manager but is easy to maintain as well.
+For the modern-day home or business, the goal for designers is to create a personal, sustainable, and visually appealing creation that is not only in keeping with the style and preferences of the homeowner or property manager but is easy to maintain as well, and fortunately your local Lakeland landscaping team can help countless neighborhoods with this.
 A landscape designer should consider the types of plants being used, how their growth patterns respond to the changing seasons, ongoing maintenance needs, the risk of obstructing walkways and architectural details, and more!
 Landscape designers are trained to carefully consider all of these specifics.

 Landscapes are dynamic - they constantly grow and change, as do their care needs to ensure they continue to thrive.
 They need consistent, ongoing service to keep them looking their best, and secure their longevity within the space.

 When you hear, "landscape maintenance,” you might automatically conjure a mental image of the neighborhood lawn service, rolling up in the early morning with mower, edger, and blower in tow.
 But landscape maintenance, much like landscape design, encompasses so many more tasks than your basic lawn service!

 Full-fledged landscape maintenance extends to shrub trimming, refreshing mulch, tree trimming, and even irrigation upkeep as well.
 The ultimate goal with all of these services is to keep a yard and garden safe, healthy, and attractive.
 After all, a landscape designed with you in mind is an investment!
 Professional lawn service not only protects that investment, but saves you time, and your Lakeland lawn care company ensures your landscape is getting the expert care it needs.